🕓 10 minutes

 - Add selected service Keycloak.

-- Type new instance service name, choose the box and environment for deployment, and confirm it.
+- Type new instance service name, choose the box for deployment, select environment you want to target and confirm it.

 - Wait for request processing and see the details of the new Keycloak instance.